Freedom of Information Act and Privacy Act

 The objectives of the Privacy Act are to restrict disclosure of personally identifiable records maintained by Federal agencies, grant individuals rights of access to agency records maintained on themselves, grant individuals the right to seek amendment of agency records maintained on themselves, and to require agencies to comply with statutory norms for collection, maintenance, and dissemination of records.

 For more information related to the FOIA and Privacy Act, see the following:

 - Access to Records Without a FOIA Request [5 U.S.C 552(a)(1) & (2)]

 - FOIA Reading Room – FOIA Reports, FOIA Request Logs, and Closed Requests

 - What to include in a FOIA request, how to submit the request, and how NRC will process the request

 - Processing Fees - detailed explanation of our FOIA and Privacy Act processing fees and fee waivers

 - FOIA Desk Guide

-For more information on the U.S. Federal government's FOIA programs, visit the Office of Information Policy, U.S. Department of Justice, the Web site of the Federal government's executive office for guidance on FOIA implementation.
+For more information on the U.S. Federal government's FOIA programs, visit the Office of Information Policy, U.S. Department of Justice.